Blog > Billing & Insurance > Complete Guide to Mental Health Billing

 Submit Claims Properly

 As a mental healthcare provider, you can do everything right up until you submit a claim, but all of your hard work will be undone if you don't do it properly.
-For instance, after you provide a service, you should expect to receive a reimbursement from a claim.
+For instance, after you provide a service, you should expect to receive reimbursement from a claim.
 However, if you file an incorrect code or accidentally file it to the wrong insurer, you can be denied or run into other billing issues.

 When submitting a claim, you must ensure that you do so in the correct billing format based on the insurance company you are filing with.
 To make this process easier, identify the insurance company's preferred filing method and the window of time they allow for filing claims.
 You will certainly want to file your claim within that window of time, or you run the risk of a prolonged claims process.
 To stay ahead of this, you can ask the insurer about their preferences for receiving claim filings when you go through the VOB procedure.